-Since birth, your little one has been working on his motor skills.
-At first he could barely open his hands, but soon enough he liked holding on to your finger and, later, grabbing objects giving them a shake.
-Every day your little one is achieving more and more complex tasks with his hands.
-He can now pull objects towards himself, hold them with the palm of his hand, and maybe use both hands simultaneously.
-Soon he’ll learn how to build tall towers, pick up small objects, manipulate playdough, and hold a crayon.
-Before you know it, he’ll be tracing lines, making beautiful drawings, and writing his name.
-All these incredible skills are fostering strength in his hand and finger muscles, getting him ready to hold a pencil in writing position using the index, middle finger, and thumb.
+Since birth, your little one has been working on their motor skills.
+At first they could barely open their hands, but soon enough they liked holding on to your finger and, later, grabbing objects and giving them a shake.
+Every day your little one is achieving more and more complex tasks with their hands.
+They can now pull objects towards themselves, hold them with the palm of their hand, and maybe use both hands simultaneously.
+Soon they’ll learn how to build tall towers, pick up small objects, manipulate playdough, and hold a crayon.
+Before you know it, they’ll be tracing lines, making beautiful drawings, and writing their name.
+All these incredible skills are fostering strength in their hand and finger muscles, getting them ready to hold a pencil in writing position using the index, middle finger, and thumb.

-At first, your little one will begin holding a crayon or marker using his whole fist making random whole-arm movements.
-He’ll then try holding it with his fingers and his hand facing down to the paper.
-He will still make shoulder and elbow movements to draw lines in all directions, but with a little more control over them.
-Eventually, his muscles will be strong enough for him to change the position of the crayon, steady the shoulder and wrist, and do short and precise movements while the end of the crayon points straight past the shoulder of the drawing arm.
-When your child reaches this point, he’ll become quite the painter, and handwriting skills will need to be in his repertoire; specially during the school years.
+At first, your little one will begin holding a crayon or marker using their whole fist making random whole-arm movements.
+They’ll then try holding it with their fingers and hand facing down to the paper.
+They will still make shoulder and elbow movements to draw lines in all directions, but with a little more control over them.
+Eventually, their muscles will be strong enough for them to change the position of the crayon, steady the shoulder and wrist, and do short and precise movements while the end of the crayon points straight past the shoulder of the drawing arm.
+When your child reaches this point, they’ll become quite the painters, and handwriting skills will need to be in their repertoire; specially during the school years.
 Of course, this will not happen overnight.
-Every day your child will build up and prepare his muscles with simple motor activities to eventually reach the writing milestone.
+Every day your child will build up and prepare their muscles with simple motor activities to eventually reach the writing milestone.

-As your little one manipulates crayons, he’ll search for a grip that’s most comfortable for him.
-You might need to look out for any awkwardness in his grip that will later hinder his inscriptive movements.
+As your little one manipulates crayons, they’ll search for a grip that’s most comfortable for them.
+You might need to look out for any awkwardness in their grip that will later hinder their inscriptive movements.
 How do you know if your little one is developing a good writing grip?
 Most teachers and therapists consider the ‘Tripod Grip´ as the ideal way of holding a pencil.
-It’s the most common grip in which the child holds the pencil with his thumb and index finger, while the pencil rests on the middle finger.
+It’s the most common grip in which the child holds the pencil with their thumb and index finger, while the pencil rests on the middle finger.

 If you want to know more about your little one’s fine motor development, check out these articles: